Yorafa/coursenote/docs/csc/cmu15445/3 Database Storage.md

 - Schema Information
 - Data Summary / Sketches

 For any page storage architecture, we need to decide how to organize the data inside of the page.
-There are two main approaches to laying out data in a page:
+There are main approaches to laying out data in a page (we assume we are storing tuples in a row-oriented storage model):
 - **Slotted Pages**(Tuple-Oriented Storage): Page maps slots to the tuples' starting position offsets
 - **Log-Structured** Storage: Page is a log of tuples
 - **Index-Organized** Storage: Page looks like slotted page